 3. You can even just give participants a meeting ID, and ask them to sign in on their browsers.

-If you’re running an ad-hoc training session, add your participants on the fly directly from your team’s chat on the RingCentral App:
+If you’re running an ad-hoc remote training session, add your participants on the fly directly from your team’s chat on the RingCentral App:

 Step 3.
 Prepare

 With RingCentral Video, you won’t need complicated tech-checks and sound-checks hours before the virtual training meeting, but you do need to have easy access to the presentations and multimedia materials you want to use.
 Here are a few preparation tips—whether you’re using RingCentral Video or any other virtual training tool: